What Not to Pack for a Cruise? 20 Items to Leave at Home

 Can you bring a steamer on a cruise?

-Unfortunately, steamers are not allowed on cruise ships, although they’re a favorite travel item.
-Stick to the methods and options mentioned earlier in item 8 for tackling wrinkles without a steamer.
+Unfortunately, although steamers are a favorite travel item of mine, they are not allowed on cruise ships.
+To tackle wrinkles without a steamer, stick to the methods and options mentioned earlier in item 8.

 We’ve read about cruisers sneaking them on and getting past the naughty room somehow, but we wouldn’t risk it.